shiny-spoon/protect/README.md

     1. Execute command: `cd wwwroot`
     1. Execute command: `npm install octokit`
  1. Use "Get function URL" button to retrieve the function's endpoint; you'll need this to configure the Webhook in the next set of steps
- 1. Go to Function Keys and copy the default secret, which you'll also need in the next set of steps
+ 1. Go to Function Keys and copy the default secret (we'll call this our Azure Secret), which you'll also need in the next set of steps

-#### With a Deployment Template
-// TODO

 ### Set up the Webhook in Your GitHub Organization
 1. Create or access your GitHub Organization